 Humanistic, humanism and humanist are terms in psychology relating to an approach which studies the whole person, and the uniqueness of each individual.
 Essentially, these terms refer the same approach in psychology.

-Humanism is a psychological approach that emphasizes the study of the whole person.
+Humanism is a psychological perspective that emphasizes the study of the whole person.
 Humanistic psychologists look at human behavior not only through the eyes of the observer, but through the eyes of the person doing the behaving.

 The humanistic approach in psychology developed as a rebellion against what some psychologists saw as limitations of the behaviorist and psychodynamic psychology.
 The humanistic approach is thus often called the “third force” in psychology after psychoanalysis and behaviorism (Maslow, 1968).

 Humanism rejected the assumptions of the behaviorist perspective which is characterized as deterministic, focused on reinforcement of stimulus-response behavior and heavily dependent on animal research.